Effect of fluctuations on the Geodesic rule for topological defect formation: Geodesic rule in theory

 \section{Geodesic rule in $\phi^4$ theory}

 The lattice action for the $\phi^4$ theory with $U(1)$ symmetry is taken to be,

-where $\mu=x,y,z$. $\hat{\mu}$ represent the unit vector in the $\mu-$th direction. $\lambda$ represents the coupling for the quartic self-interaction of the $\phi$ field. $\lambda$ is fixed to $1$ for the simulations.
+where $\mu=x,y,z$ and $\hat{\mu}$ is corresponding unit vector.
+The quartic coupling $\lambda$ is set to $\lambda=1$.
 The NN coupling parameter $\kappa$ plays the role of inverse temperature in this case.
-The corresponding partition function is given by
+The above model is similar to $O(2)-$spins except that the magnitude of the field can now vary.
+The partition function is given by

-The field $\phi$ being complex can be thought of as a two component vector, whose magnitude can fluctuate unlike in the case of $O(2)-$spins.
 In the thermodynamic limit the system undergoes a $2nd$ order phase transition at $\kappa_c$.
 The paramagnetic phase persists upto $\kappa_c$.
 For $\kappa > \kappa_c$ the system is found to be in the ferromagnetic phase.

-The equilibrium configurations in this model are generated by using the pseudo heat-bath algorithm.
-In this algorithm to update $\phi_{i}$ an action $S_i$ is considered, which is obtained from $S_\phi$ by dropping term which does not depend on $\phi_i$.
-The resulting action $S_i$ is rewritten as a sum of gaussian in $\phi_i$ and a quartic term.
-The gaussian term is used to generate a new $\phi_i$ which is accepted with probability determined by the change in the quartic term.
-This process is repeated to update $\phi$ at all the lattice sites.
-To reduce the auto correlation over relaxation method is used.
-In addition every $5$th configuration is used for analysis.
-For details see reference \cite{Bunk:1994xs}.
+The Monte Carlo simulations in this case are carried out using pseudo heat-bath algorithm.
+For details, see reference \cite{Bunk:1994xs}.
 The simulations are carried out for $60\times 60\times 60$ $3D$ lattice.
-The Fig.\ref{phi4a} and Fig.\ref{phi4b} show two dimensional section of typical field configurations at $\kappa=0.15$ and $\kappa=0.4$ respectively.

 At high temperatures, $\kappa < \kappa_c$, the volume and thermal average of $\phi$ is zero, however $\phi_i=0$ is suppressed due to vanishing measure.
 It is found that the image trajectory, of any field configuration over a linear stretch $r$, rarely passes through the origin ($\phi=0$) in the field space.
-Therefore the phase $\theta$ of the field $\phi$ can be used for the computation of the probability of deviation from the Geodesic rule following the procedures adopted in the case of $O(2)-$spins. $\Delta\theta_{ij}$ and $\eta_{ij}$ are found as function of the separation $r=|{\bf r}_i-{\bf r}_j|$.
-As in the case of $O(2)$ spins whenever $\Delta\theta_{ij}\ne \eta_{ij}$ the Geodesic rule is considered to be violated.
+Therefore, the phase $\theta$ of the field $\phi$ can be used for the computation of the probability of deviation from the Geodesic rule following the procedures adopted in the case of $O(2)-$spins. $\Delta\theta_{ij}$ and $\eta_{ij}$ are found as function of the separation $r=|{\bf r}_i-{\bf r}_j|$.
+As in the case of $O(2)$ spins, whenever $\Delta\theta_{ij}\ne \eta_{ij}$, it is considered to be deviation from the Geodesic rule.
 The Fig.\ref{fig11} shows the probability of deviation from the Geodesic rule as function of $r$ for different $\kappa$.
 The deviation increases with $r$ and temperature $1/\kappa$ similar to the case of $O(2)-$spins.
 The red squares on the curves correspond to the deviation at $r=\xi_{KM}$.